Message for Students and Educators Affected by COVID-19

 As a reminder, Bates has been test optional since 1984, and maintains that testing is not reflective of each applicant’s future success at Bates.
 We firmly believe in our policy and respect each student’s choice regarding the submission of test scores.

-My high school is switching to Pass/Fail grades for the remainder of the year.
+My high school is switching to Pass/Fail grades.
 Will this affect how Bates evaluates my application?

 Our holistic review process allows to consider the “whole” applicant within the context of an applicant’s high school, and includes several metrics of academic performance.
 The Office of Admission regularly evaluates academic transcripts that utilize a multitude of grading scales, including the Pass/Fail model.
 While many schools are enacting different or new grading policies as they transition to virtual learning this semester, our holistic review process will not penalize applicants for these changes.